MARKADUCAL/capstone/README.md

 # AutoWashHub - Car Wash Management System

-AutoWashHub is a comprehensive car wash management system built with Angular, designed to streamline the booking and management of car wash services.
+AutoWashHub is a comprehensive car wash management system built with Angular frontend and PHP backend, designed to streamline the booking and management of car wash services.
 The system provides both customer-facing booking interfaces and employee management tools.

 ## Features